mmeendez8/mmeendez8.github.io/_posts/2023-02-24-torchserve-grpc.md

 ## Torchserve benchmark

-I have been using [TorchServe](https://pytorch.org/serve/) for a while now and I am quite happy with it.
+I have been using [TorchServe](https://pytorch.org/serve/){:target="_blank"}{:rel="noopener noreferrer"} for a while now and I am quite happy with it.
 It provides all the flexibility I need and it is quite simple to set up.
 Model handlers allow you to customize every detail for your specific model without really worrying about other complex things such as batching and queing requests.
 I do not intend to give an overview of TorchServe or make a comparison of its advantages compared to other inference servers, I will leave that for a plausible future post.

 The documentation for Torchserve's [gRPC API](https://pytorch.org/serve/grpc_api.html){:target="_blank"}{:rel="noopener noreferrer"} could be improved, as it currently requires users to download the official repository to generate a Python gRPC client stub from the proto files.
 However, I have attached these files to the repository, so you can easily run the benchmark without having to worry about this step.